DMXCore/Utility/README.md

-# Utility_Issues
+# Public issues for DMX Core Utility
-DMX utility for sACN/E1.31 and ArtNet
+This is where bug reports and feature requests can be added and tracked for the DMX Core Utility